microsoftgraph/msgraph-docs-validation/rules.md

 Applies to: Markdown

 If multiple tabbed sections exist in a document, they must all contain the same tabs in the same order.

+## MGD010

+Alias: `no-onmicrosoft-domains`
+Applies to: Markdown

+No occurrences of `onmicrosoft.com` appear in email addresses or URLs.
+See [https://aka.ms/fictitious](https://aka.ms/fictitious) for guidance on acceptable domains.